-Hello World in Rust · Cloudflare Workers docs
+Hello World in Rust

 cd into.

-Wrangler templates are just Git repositories, so if you want to create your own templates, or use one from our Template Gallery, there's a ton of options to help you get started.
+Wrangler templates are git repositories.
+If you want to create your own templates, or use one from the Template Gallery , there is a variety of options to help you get started.

 Workers Playground

-You can test how your Workers function will look when it's deployed by using the preview service, which you can access with the
+You can test how your Workers function will execute when it is deployed by using the

-rustwasm-markdown-parser $ wrangler preview --watch
+rustwasm-markdown-parser $ wrangler dev

 Using the